hristokbonev/MagiDict/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.
-Please ensure that your code does not violate any third-party licenses.
+Please ensure that your contribution does not violate any third-party licenses.

 ---